phyleria/wth-write-a-thon/editions/01-chimoney/CONTRIBUTING.md

 - Push your changes to your forked repo
 - Go to the original repository and open a PR to the `main` branch
 - Fill in the provided Pull Request template
-- Tag the following reviewers: @Phyleria
+- Tag the following reviewers: @Phyleria, @adebayoileri

 ### 5. Submit the final form